joseph-abell/josephabell/content/blog/c-sharp-mvc-refresher/index.md

 * Make sure we redirect http calls to https
 * setup static file usage
 * setup our cookie policy

-* Use the MVC with a custom route lambda function.
-I would have expected to see this function in its own file, but I guess it is small enough.
-Lambda functions look like they work the same way arrow functions work in JS, makes an implicit return on the first line of code inside the function.
-I’m not sure why you’d still need the curly braces here though, not sure what that gives us.
+And finally, we provide the MVC framework with a custom router lambda function.
+I would have expected to see the router in its own file, but I guess it is small enough.
+Lambda functions look like they work the same way arrow functions work in JS.
+It creates an implicit return on the last line of code inside the function.
+You can add curly braces here to allow more than one expression to be entered into the lambda.

 ## Routing